CERNDocumentServer/docs-cds-rdm/docs/faq.md

 - **Assignment:** Automatic upon publication (or can be reserved in advance)

 !!! tip "Learn More"

-    See the [New Upload guide](deposit/uploads.md) for step-by-step instructions on working with DOIs.
+    See the [Upload](deposit/upload.md) documentation to learn how to manage DOIs for your uploads.

 ### What is a DOI?

 A DOI is a persistent, globally unique identifier for digital objects that:

 - Provides a stable, permanent link to your publication
 - Follows the format `https://doi.org/10.xxxx/xxxxx`